Consistent Signal Reconstruction from Streaming Multivariate Time Series: Introduction

-Notwithstanding the above, consistent signal reconstructions usually require sophisticated methods far more computationally complex than linear decoding, thus hindering their practical implementation.
+Notwithstanding the above, consistent signal reconstructions usually require sophisticated methods that are far more computationally complex than linear decoding, thus hindering their practical implementation.
 Only a few previous studies have explored how to alleviate the computational complexity of yielding consistent reconstructions while maintaining the asymptotic behavior established in (\ref{eq:deterministic_error-rate_decay}).
 For example, in \cite{beferull2003efficient}, linear decoding computational complexity is achieved by using different quantization step sizes, while the difficulty lies in the design of the quantization scheme.
 As another example, the authors of \cite{rangan2001recursive} design a subtractive dithering method aimed at recursively solving an overdetermined system of linear equations set up from quantized data described by frames\footnote{Frames provide redundant and usually non-unique representations of vectors \cite{goyal2001quantized,kovacevic2013fourier}.}.
 However, the resulting signal estimates are only guaranteed to be consistent with the most recently analyzed frame representation in the recursion.
-In summary, there seems to be a research gap regarding low complexity consistent signal reconstruction methods under uniform quantization schemes.
-On the other hand, and to the best of our knowledge, there are no consistent signal reconstruction methods designed for sequentially reconstructing streamed data samples.
+In summary, there seems to be a research gap regarding low-complexity consistent signal reconstruction methods under uniform quantization schemes.

+Online schemes are a reasonable approach to fill this research gap as they allow for a low runtime complexity per data sample.
+They can also be used to deal with streaming data sequentially, possibly under real-time requirements, in exchange for sacrificing some accuracy in the solution.
+To the best of our knowledge, there is an absence of methodological frameworks dedicated to consistent signal reconstruction methods designed under online settings or for sequentially reconstructing streaming data samples.
 Consequently, there are no studies about their error-rate decay dependencies either.
-Guaranteeing a consistent signal reconstruction from streamed data requires a different approach than the previously discussed (offline) consistent signal reconstruction methods.
-Unlike them, and as an additional research gap, consistent signal reconstruction approaches from streaming data require the ability to be executed online in addition to low complexity.